 IV.
 Traffic and Parking Regulations

 The campus map in this folder shows the location of various parking zones.
-Undergraduate students, graduate students, faculty, staff, and others, will be issued an appropriately colored permit for parking in the zones as indicated.
+Undergraduate students, graduate students, faculty, staff, and others, are required to have their vehicle registered through the TAMU-CC Parking Portal or ParkMobile.
 The purchase of and issuance of motor vehicle registration permit does not guarantee a parking space nor does the absence of a parking space constitute a valid justification for violation of these regulations.

-Each driver is responsible for his/her vehicle in the area for which the permit is issued.
+Each driver is responsible for his/her vehicle in the area for which they park.

 Security and Information Kiosks are located at Island Boulevard and Sand Dollar Boulevard for your convenience and assistance with parking information.